University of Glasgow: School of Lawglasgow.ac.uk/law

-The LLM is structured into courses that run over two semesters.
-This provides the opportunity for in-depth study without the immediate pressure of examination preparation.
-Coursework forms part of the overall assessment alongside exams, and provides a way for you to measure your progress throughout the year.
+The LLM programme is delivered through a blend of lectures and seminar style teaching.
+Courses are run over two semesters, providing the opportunity for in-depth study without the immediate pressure of examination preparation.
+Coursework forms part of the overall assessment alongside exams and provides a way for you to measure your progress throughout the year.
 You will also be required to submit a dissertation at the end of the programme.

 4 courses from the selected specialised programme + dissertation.

 3 courses from the selected specialised programme + 1 course from another programme + dissertation.

 - General LLM

 4 courses from any specialised programme(s) + free choice of dissertation.

 A full list of courses and combinations is available online.